Anyang, Gyeonggi: Railroad

-While technically not in Anyang itself, the Gwangmyeong Station is located less than 10 minutes drive to the northwest of Anyang Station and essentially exists to service Anyang city and other nearby cities.
+While technically not in Anyang itself, the Gwangmyeong Station is located less than 10 minutes drive to the northwest of Anyang Station and essentially exists to service Anyang and other nearby cities.
 Thus, when using KTX, Gwangmyeong Station or Suwon Station is useful.

 Road and automobiles

 In 2007 there were 188,423 vehicles registered in Anyang.
 During the same year there were 1,351 recorded automobile accidents resulting in 32 deaths, and 2,150 injuries.
 There were also 59,185 traffic offences recorded in 2007, the majority of which were committed by passenger vehicles (39,773).